 This is interesting.
 The global pandemic has made diversity issues even more urgent and we have lots of evidence that the pandemic has disproportionally impacted people of colour, working mothers, people with disability, and people’s mental health.
 So, whilst we may be in the same storm, we’re in different boats.
 The pandemic has highlighted how important inclusion is and it’ll be interesting to see as we move forward whether organisations acknowledge that and respond accordingly.

-Thank you, Sasha for talking with Salt and for providing valuable information for organisations and employees reading this article.
+Thank you, Sasha for talking with Salt, a global digital recruitment agency and for providing valuable information for organisations and employees reading this article.
 To read more of our interviews from this series, click here.

 If you need advice, Inclusive Group offer end to end inclusion and diversity advice, training and help in all aspects of resilience, unconscious bias, inclusivity and calibrating culture for greater inclusivity.
 Reach out for a friendly chat at email@example.com